 How do I enable Remote Desktop in Windows Server 2019?

-- Run the following command in PowerShell:
+- Paste the following command in PowerShell and hit Enter:

--ItemProperty -Path 'HKLM:\System\CurrentControlSet\Control\Terminal Server' -name "fDenyTSConnections" -value 0
+Set-ItemProperty -Path 'HKLM:\System\CurrentControlSet\Control\Terminal Server' -name "fDenyTSConnections" -value 0

 - By default, remote desktop connections are blocked by the Windows Firewall.
-Execute the following command to configure the firewall to allow remote desktop connections.
+Execute the following command to configure the firewall to allow remote desktop connections:

 Enable-NetFirewallRule -DisplayGroup "Remote Desktop"

-2. Enable Remote Desktop using Server Manager GUI
+2. Use Server Manager GUI

 - Now add the Username and hit the Check names button.
 Finally, click OK to save the changes.

-3. Enable Remote Desktop using Command Prompt
+3. Use Command Prompt